Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 #### NOT NULL

-The `NOT NULL` modifier lets the database know that a column should never accept null values.
-You should try to use this where you can, since it can help with preventing nulls from being entered where you're not expecting them.
+The `NOT NULL` modifier lets the database know that a column should never accept `null` values.
+You should try to use this where you can, since it can help with preventing `null`s from being entered where you're not expecting them.

 #### AUTO INCREMENT